KopiasCsaba/Chataigne-Module-OBS-Websocket-Advanced/README.md

 And you may send any other requests that are pre-mapped for you based on the OBS websocket API.

-# Origins
-This module is almost rebuilt from the scratch, but it is originally forked from the awesome work of [Edrig](https://github.com/Edrig/OBS-Websocket-Chataigne-Module)!

 <!-- Contributing -->
 ## Contributing
 Contributions are what make the open source community such an amazing place to learn, inspire, and create.
 Any contributions you make are **greatly appreciated**.